tektronix/tm_data_types/docs/glossary.md

 : Oscilloscope

 WFM
-: Waveform format used by test & measurement devices.
+: Waveform format used by Test & Measurement devices.